Mercury Filling Removal London

-Safety procedure for removing an amalgam filling at Smile Clinic London
+Safety procedure for removing an mercury filling at Smile Clinic London

-To ensure minimal exposure to mercury vapour during amalgam removal, the dentist will:
+To ensure minimal exposure to mercury vapour during mercury removal, the dentist will:

 - Give you slurry charcoal, chlorella or another absorbent to rinse your mouth and swallow before the procedure